mcreutz/playground/data_analytics/data_modeling_canvas.md

         - count_of_houses / count_of_rooms = avg_rooms_per_house
         Decompose existing features, eg:
-        - split datetime to date and time, or use the hour only, whatever seems suitable for the problem Correlations to Label
+        - split datetime to date and time, or use the hour only, whatever seems suitable for the problem
-    Correlation between features / redundant features
-    Also check for non-linear correlations

-Feature preparation
+Feature preparation (of selected features)
     Datatype modification where necessary
     missing values (univariate or multivariate imputation / row removal / >.15 feature removal) Split numerical and categorical freatures